JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 The .create creates an object from an existing object.
 FromEntries from key/value pairs.
 Assign to copy one or more source objects to a target object.
 All js values except primitives are objects.

+Objects inherit properties and methods from other objects through prototypes.
+Since all objects have prototype, there is a prototype chain that links each object.
+The top of the chain is ```Object.prototype```.
+The prototype property allows for new properties or methods to be added to object constructors.
+A prototype is an object that is a template for other objects.
+Properties in js can have attributes that determine if they are enumerable configurable and writable, this is their meta data.
+Getters and setters in JavaScript are special methods that allow you to define how to access and update properties of an object, these are called accessor properties.
+The const keyword stops the object from being re-assigned.
+Using .preventExtensions keeps from properties being added to an object.
+Using .seal prevents addition or deletion of new properties.
+Using .freeze prevents any changes to an object at all.

+A callback is a function passed as an argument to another function, letting a function call another function.
+Functions are executed in the sequence they are called.
+Callbacks can be called once the outer function decides to.
+Asynchronous functions are when functions run while a longer task is offloaded, while synchronous means one function executes after another.
+Producing code takes time and consuming code must wait for producings result.
+A promise links these.
+A promise is a special object that represents a value that might come in the future.
+When the value comes, it is handled with .then.
+Use async to return a promise, use await to wait for a promise.
+The async keyword is the same as sending the result from a promise object just cleaner.
+The await keyword waits for the resolved promise before continuing.

+^This woman explains this stuff great https://youtu.be/eiC58R16hb8?feature=shared

 Continue at js object properties